StackVista/stackstate-docs/develop/reference/k8sTs-stql_reference.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

-# Rancher Observability Query Language \(STQL\)
+# SUSE Observability Query Language \(STQL\)

 ## Overview

-This page describes how to use the built-in Rancher Observability Query Language \(STQL\) to write advanced topology component filters.
-STQL queries are used in Rancher Observability to write [advanced topology filters](../../use/views/k8s-filters.md#advanced-topology-filters).
+This page describes how to use the built-in SUSE Observability Query Language \(STQL\) to write advanced topology component filters.
+STQL queries are used in SUSE Observability to write [advanced topology filters](../../use/views/k8s-filters.md#advanced-topology-filters).

 An STQL query consists of [component filters](#component-filters) and [functions](#functions).
 The query output is a component, or set of components, filtered from the complete topology.